Evidence Based Birth

 There are several other types of midwives, including certified midwives (CM), direct-entry midwives, and lay midwives.
 You can read definitions of these types of midwives here.

-So what questions did we ask the midwives during our interviews?
-Well, there are several good resources on line for interview questions.
+What kind of interview questions can you ask a home birth midwife?
+There are several good resources on line for interview questions.
 Prep for Birth has a thorough list of questions here.

 And the Navelgazing midwife has an interesting series on how to interview a home birth midwife here.